Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

 - Contact the Social Security Administration

-About 90 days before your active employment or COBRA ends, contact the Social Security Administration to enroll in Medicare Part A and Part B if you or any family members you wish to cover are entitled to Medicare.
+About 90 days before your employer-paid coverage or continuation coverage ends, contact the Social Security Administration to enroll in Medicare Part A and Part B if you or any dependents you wish to cover are entitled to Medicare.

 - Request a retiree enrollment packet

-Sixty days before your active employment or COBRA ends request a retiree enrollment packet.
-Call 1-800-200-1004 or 360-725-0440 in the Olympia area.
-We'll send you a Retiree Enrollment Guide, which includes applications and information.
+60 days before your employer-paid coverage or continuation coverage ends request a retiree enrollment packet.
+Call 1-800-200-1004.
+We will send you a Retiree Enrollment Guide, which includes applications and information.

 - Return your completed retiree application

-Within 60 days after your active employment or COBRA coverage ends return your completed retiree application and any applicable forms to the PEBB Program.
+Within 60 days after your employer-paid coverage or continuation coverage ends return your completed retiree application and any applicable forms to the PEBB Program.

-Complete the Retiree Coverage Election/Change (Form A) and any other documents and mail or hand deliver it to us as instructed on the form.
-We must receive your form no later than 60 days after your active employment or COBRA coverage ends.
+Complete the Retiree Coverage Election Form (form A) and any other documents and mail or hand deliver it to us as instructed on the form.
+We must receive your form no later than 60 days after your employer-paid coverage or continuation coverage ends.
 You must submit Form A even if you decide to defer (postpone) your enrollment.

 If you or any covered dependents are entitled to Medicare, you must enroll in and remain enrolled in Medicare Part A and Part B and remain enrolled to keep your PEBB coverage.
 Please include a copy of the Medicare card with your enrollment form(s).
 Write your full name and the last four digits of your Social Security number on the copy of your card.
 If you wish to enroll dependents who are entitled to Medicare, include a copy of their Medicare ID card.

 For more help see Completing the retiree forms.